seokjoon27/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**<br>
-You are unable to edit a contact’s type. <br>
+You cannot edit a person's type.
+Delete and re-add with the desired type. <br>